Endangering our flora and fauna, one PV panel at a time – Smart Energy, June 2021

 “Without a major acceleration in clean energy innovation, countries and companies around the world will be unable to fulfil their pledges to bring their carbon emissions down to net-zero in the coming decades.
 There is a stark disconnect today between the climate goals that governments and companies have set for themselves and the current state of affordable and reliable energy technologies that can realise these goals,”– International Energy Agency, July 2020

-“When the experts are wrong, it is usually because they’re experts on an earlier version of the world.” — Combinator, Tech Unicorn Investor
+“When the experts are wrong, it is usually because they’re experts on an earlier version of the world.” — Y Combinator, Tech Unicorn Investor